Agent-Native Systems and Skill Graphs

 The agent reads the manifest first, before reading any content.
 It knows what exists, what matters, and what to skip.

 This is what makes the system a graph, not a folder.
 Every skill node connects to context nodes, framework nodes, and reference nodes through its manifest.
 The manifests define the edges.
 The agent traverses them.
-The same progressive disclosure pattern Heinrich describes, implemented through dedicated manifest files rather than frontmatter.
+Progressive disclosure through dedicated manifest files that declare exactly what each skill needs.

 Why context is a separate layer